 It’s fashionable to speak disparagingly of a job flipping burgers.
 Well, it’s honest work, and I did it a couple of years.
 But how long will that job be secure?
 A machine has already been invented that can prepare 360 burgers in an hour.

 An Oxford study has suggested that 45% of jobs in the U.S. could be computerized within twenty years.
 (See here).

 Author Ben Way predicted to the Mail Online that “[robots] will have the impact to take away 70% of all traditional jobs in the next 30 years,' he said.”
 In typical understated Daily Mail fashion, the article is entitled Is 2014 the year YOUR job will be taken by a robot?
 'Jobocalpyse' set to strike as droids are trained to flip burgers, pour drinks - and even look after our children [By Mark Prigg, Mail Online, January 20, 2014.]
 The article describes robots that could perform the functions of bartenders, babysitters, musicians, farm workers, delivery drivers, factory workers, doctors, nurses, teachers, postmen and soldiers.

 Should we necessarily robotize everything that can be robotized?
 Of course not.
 But it’s obvious that, barring some sort of civilizational/technological breakdown, we’re heading toward increased mechanization, computerization and robotization.
 That means that many jobs are likely to be eliminated, replaced or at least the amount or required workers would be reduced.

 Is it wise then to bring in millions more immigrants who will quite literally have nothing to do?

 I ask again, why do we need immigrants?
-How about native born Americans
+How about native born Americans and their needs?

 And yet, which member of the current Congress has called for an immigration shutdown?
 Why not?